LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 A dragon disciple can cast spontaneous arcane spells while wearing light armor without incurring the normal arcane spell failure chance.

-**Natural Armor Increase**: At 1st, 3rd, and 5th level, a dragon disciple gains an increase to the character’s existing natural armor (if any).
+**Natural Armor Increase**: A dragon disciple gains an increase of 1 per class level (from +1 to +5) to the character’s existing natural armor (if any).
 As his skin thickens, a dragon disciple takes on more and more of his progenitor’s physical aspect.

 **Ability Boost**(Ex): As a dragon disciple gains levels in this prestige class, his ability scores increase.